LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Experimental Setup

 \subsection{Datasets}

-For our evaluation, we utilized two categories of datasets including (1)~11 classification datasets and (2)~10 regression datasets, each containing a mix of categorical and numerical features.
-Additionally, we included 8 large-scale, high-dimensional datasets to ensure a comprehensive evaluation of our method (see Appendix~\ref{sec:scale}).
-Following \cite{hollmann2024large, zhang2023openfe}, these datasets were sourced from well-known machine learning repositories, including OpenML~\cite{vanschoren2014openml, feurer2021openml}, the UCI Machine Learning Repository~\cite{asuncion2007uci}, and Kaggle.
-Each dataset is accompanied by metadata, which includes a natural language description of the prediction task and descriptive feature names.
-We partitioned each dataset into training and testing sets using an 80-20 split.
-Following~\cite{hollmann2024large}, we evaluated all methods over five iterations, each time using a distinct random seed and train-test splits.
-For more details, check Appendix~\ref{sec:data}.
+We followed \citet{hollmann2024large} to select datasets from previous feature engineering work, such as \citet{han2024large, hollmann2024large, zhang2023openfe}, that include descriptive feature information.
+Our analysis contains 19 classification and 10 regression datasets, each containing mixed categorical and numerical features.
+We also include 8 large-scale, high-dimensional classification datasets to ensure comprehensive evaluation.
+These datasets were sourced from established machine learning repositories, including OpenML \citep{vanschoren2014openml, feurer2021openml}, UCI Machine Learning Repository \citep{asuncion2007uci}, and Kaggle.
+Furthermore, we conduct experiments on five classification datasets from \citet{hollmann2024large} and \citet{bordt2024elephants}, released after the September 2021 GPT training cutoff date.
+Each dataset is accompanied by metadata, including a natural-language description of the prediction task and descriptive feature names.
+We partitioned each dataset into train and test sets using an 80-20 split.
+Following \citet{hollmann2024large}, we evaluated all methods over five iterations, each time using a distinct random seed and train-test splits.
+For more details, check Appendix \ref{sec:data}.